raininja/carltonbrown.foundation/README.md

 # carltonbrown.foundation

-website to promote the Foundation and it's mission
+website to promote the Foundation and its mission